Virtual CBT Psychotherapy: Online Therapy in Ontario

 Meet the Co-Founders of Virtual CBT Psychotherapy

 🌟 Welcome to our online clinic in Ontario!
-We're Melissa and Celissa, licensed social workers (RSW) on a mission to make mental health support accessible and personalized, right from the comfort of your home.
+We're Melissa and Celissa, licensed social workers (RSW).
+We are on a mission to make mental health support accessible and personalized.

-🚀 In 2020, driven by the belief that everyone deserves easy access to quality mental health care, we set out on a journey to break down barriers.
+🚀 In 2020, we set out on a mission to break down barriers and make sure anyone can access quality health care.
 Waiting for quality help should never be the only option, and we're here to change that.
+We do our best to keep waitlists minimal at our clinic.

-🤝 When you connect with us, we'll start with a free 15-minute consultation to understand your unique needs and goals.
-Then, we'll match you with a therapist who will meet with you to create a personalized counselling plan.
+🤝 We'll meet with you for your free 15-minute free consultation.
+The goal of the consultation is to understand your needs and goals.
+If you're a good fit, we'll match you with a therapist who will meet with you for an assessment.

-🔍 Our team of specialists offers virtual counselling services across Ontario to teens and adults.
-We are dedicated to helping you feel better as quickly as possible so that you don’t have to live in the past or the future.
+🔍 We dedicate ourselves to helping you feel better as quickly as possible.
 Book a free consultation by clicking the button below to start your journey to feeling better.

 Frequently Asked Questions (FAQs)

 • Yes, various regulated healthcare professions in Ontario register our therapists.
-They can legally use the term "psychotherapist," including social workers, registered psychotherapists, and psychologists.
+They can legally use the term "psychotherapist".
+Our team consists of social workers, registered psychotherapists, clinical psychologists, and registered nurses.

-Our team of mental health professionals is highly skilled with years of training and experience in offering mental health support.
+Our team of mental health professionals are experts with years of training and experience in offering mental health support.

-• Counselling fees vary across Ontario and will depend on a lot of things including the therapist’s level of education, years of experience, and specialties.
+• Counselling fees vary across Ontario and can depend on a lot of things.
+When setting hourly rates, therapists consider their level of education, years of experience, and specialties.

 Our fees are $170 to see a psychotherapist (Registered Social Worker RSW, Registered Psychotherapist RP, Registered Nurse RN) and $235 to see a clinical psychologist (PhD, or Psy.D.
 C.Psych).